wbcomdesigns/bp-job-manager/readme.txt

 == Description ==

 This plugin does the following:
-1. Creates two BuddyPress Member Types : Employer & Candidate
-2. Incorporates BuddyPress with the WP Job Manager plugin by creating specific tabs in employer's and candidate's profiles.
+1. Incorporates BuddyPress with the WP Job Manager plugin by creating specific tabs in employer's and candidate's profiles.
-3. Resume manager allows candidates to add multiple resumes, using BuddyPress Resume Manager you have choice to display your latest resume at your BuddyPress Profile.
+2. Resume manager allows candidates to add multiple resumes, using BuddyPress Resume Manager You have choice to display your latest resume at your BuddyPress Profile.
 It also allows to choice which resume fields should be visible at BuddyPress Profile page.
+3) Allow to enable user roles to post jobs.
+4) Apply to enable user roles to apply for jobs.

 You can also check details at our plugin document page == Links ==
 * [Plugin Homepage](https://wbcomdesigns.com/downloads/buddypress-job-manager/)
 * [GitHub](https://github.com/wbcomdesigns/bp-job-manager/)

 == Installation ==

 1. Upload the entire `bp-job-manager` folder to the /wp-content/plugins/ directory.